nickbar01234/boxed-builder/README.md

 or default values.
 However, both approaches are prone to costly runtime exceptions;
 i.e, the program inadvertently uses a field that has not been initialized.

-Instead, you can utilize **Boxed-Builder** to generate typesafe builder for your project.
+Instead, you can utilize **Builder** to generate typesafe builder for your project.

 ```ts
 import { Builder, Property } from "./boxed-builder";